 Use one pair of the tubes about 130 mm long in the wing leading edge region and another 3 pairs ca. 20 mm long, located evenly along the boom.
-For the classical rudder, another piece of tubing in the stab TE region is necessary.
-You can just tape the tubings to the boom.
+Another piece of tubing in the stab TE region is necessary to guide the rudder rod.
+We recommend just to tape the tubes to the boom.
 Easy, secure.

-The pushrod is attached to the servo arm with piano wire Z-bend, while the moving surface horn are attached with L-bend.
+The pushrod is attached to the servo arm with piano wire Z-bend, while the moving surface horn is attached with L-bend.
 All is made of 0,8 mm piano wire.
 The rod is connected with the wire with piece of shrinking tape.
-Use clean soldering iron to shrink the tape.
+Use clean soldering iron tip to shrink the tape.
 Set up both servo arm and movable surface into neutral positions before.
 You have few seconds to fine tune the length if necessary, before the tube gets stiff.
 When satisfied, secure with drop of thin CA.

 At worst, cut off the tubing with sharp knife and start again.
 This solution is very reliable and lightweight.

 The L-bend on the rudder can be secured with ca. 3 mm of plastic tubing, pressed with pliers and secured with CA drop.
-The L-bend of the stab can not move out, as it is close to the fuselage side.
+The L-bend of the stab cannot move out, as it is close to the fuselage side.
 However, if the leg is ca 8 mm long, there is next to impossible to get loose.
 The L-bend allows for easy detaching the stab, what is very good for the transport reason.

-Be very carefull when apply thin CA close to the rod/tubing.
+Be very careful when apply thin CA close to the rod/tubing.
 A drop inside can totally destroy your effort.
 We recommend to drop CA on piece of paper and to apply with toothpick.